makrai/notes/wendlandt18-factors-instabil-embed-naacl.md

   optimal parameters for negative sampling and the number of epochs
   * word properties, such as word ambiguity, affect embedding quality
 * Antoniak and Mimno (2018) evaluates how document properties affect stability
-  * to analyze language (eg, Garg+ 2018), rather than to perform tasks
+  * to analyze language (eg Garg+ 2018), rather than to perform tasks
   * Nikhil Garg, Londa Schiebinger, Dan Jurafsky, and James Zou PNAS 2018
     Word embeddings quantify 100 years of gender and ethnic stereotypes
 * Tan+ (2015) linearly transforming between Twitter and Wikipedia
 * second-order properties of embeddings
-  (eg, how a word relates to the words around it)
+  (eg how a word relates to the words around it)
-  * NewmanGriffis and Fosler-Lussier (2017) demonstrating that embeddings based on second-order properties perform as well as the typical first-order embeddings
+  * Newman-Griffis and Fosler-Lussier (2017) demonstrating that embeddings based on second-order properties perform as well as the typical first-order embeddings
   * we use second-order properties of embeddings to quantify stability